 1. Don’t Lose Sight of Your Mission

-Part of the reason churches end up moving into the stagnation phase is because they stop focusing on their mission and vision.
+Churches find themselves in the stagnation phase because they stopped focusing on their mission and vision.
 Keep reiterating your mission until people are sick of hearing about it.
 Make sure every church member knows the goals of their church and can share them with others.

 2. Don't Chase Trends